Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Introduction

 Historically, the primary approach to exploration relies on training agents with \emph{intrinsic motivation} \citep{schmidhuber1991curious, oudeyer2007intrinsic, barto2012intrinsic,houthooft2016vime, stadie2015incentivizing}.
-In this paradigm, the agent is trained to maximize a composite objective consisting of the extrinsic reward and an intrinsic bonus designed to encourage visiting novel states.
-In high-dimensional spaces, these bonuses typically use proxies for ``visitation frequency,'' such as the error of Random Network Distillation (\rnd) or the prediction error of a dynamics model \citep{burda2018exploration, pathak2017curiosity, pathak2019self}.
+In this paradigm, the agent is trained to maximize a combined objective: the task reward plus an auxiliary signal designed so that maximizing it encourages the agent to visit novel states.
+In high-dimensional spaces, this auxiliary signal, commonly referred to as \emph{intrinsic reward} or \emph{bonus}, typically consists of a proxy for ``visitation frequency,'' such as the error of Random Network Distillation (\rnd) or the prediction error of a dynamics model \citep{burda2018exploration, pathak2017curiosity, pathak2019self}.
 While accurate uncertainty estimation is crucial, we argue that driving exploration by maximizing these signals via RL incurs unnecessary complexity; iteratively updating a policy to reach novel states is inherently sample-inefficient, as it requires constantly tracking a non-stationary intrinsic reward signal.